-The dress is very similar to this Alexander McQueen dress from the designer’s AW16 collection:
+The dress is very similar to this from the designer’s AW16 collection:

-Kate appears to be wearing a modified version of the dress, with added sleeves and a longer length skirt.
-FarFetch.com described the pink dress as a “pleated skirt skater dress”, while Neiman Marcus stocked the blue version and described it as a “sleeveless paperbag-waist mini dress.”
-Both dresses were made from a silk-wool blend fabric.
+Kate’s version of the dress features added sleeves and a longer length skirt.
+FarFetch.com described the piece as a “pleated skirt skater dress”, while Neiman Marcus stocked it in blue and called it a “sleeveless paperbag-waist mini dress.”
+Both were made from a silk-wool blend fabric.
 Huge thank you to Michelle from Perth Fashion for sharing the links with me.

 Here’s how the piece is described on the Royal Hats Blog: